 It’s the number one thing my partner and I don’t talk about.
 Well, I shouldn’t say we don’t talk about it.
 He tries; I break out into a cold sweat and my left eye starts twitching.
 We’ve been together for seven years, and still the thought of discussing money (clutches pearls, gasps) or — god forbid — joining our bank accounts makes me want to curl up in a ball and cover my ears.
 We almost break up every year around tax time.

 Not having conversations about money is a privilege many people can’t afford (TBH, I can’t afford to avoid it either), and ignoring the fact that we all buy, spend, save, don’t save, stress about, or break out in hives over money isn’t the solution for finance-phobic people like me.
 I blame my general money anxiety on my lack of math skills and my parents’ divorce.
 What’s your excuse?

 Everyone has their own wealth woes and sharing in someone else’s experience can either be comforting or infuriating.
 Enter: Refinery29’s Money Diaries.
 Money Diaries was launched by our U.S. edition in 2016 to encourage people — especially women — to talk about money in our everyday lives.
 The very first Money Diary was by a graphic designer making $65,000 in Brooklyn, who (like everyone) stressed about work and ate avocado toast and (maybe not like everyone) wrote about doing coke on a date.
-Today, we launch the series on Refinery29 Canada.
-Let’s see how polite we are when we talk about money!
-Expect regular entries from across the country, starting with this 24-year-old Toronto diarist, who’s making $40,000 a year while trying to pay off a $32,000 student loan.
+Earlier this year, we launched the series on Refinery29 Canada with regular entries from across the country, starting with a 24-year-old Toronto diarist, who’s making $40,000 a year while trying to pay off a $32,000 student loan.